MFT Degrees, Schools, and Careers in Kansas

 Career Opportunities for MFTs in Kansas

 Across the nation, job opportunities for MFTs are expanding rapidly; in fact, the Bureau of Labor Statistics estimates that the number of jobs available for MFTs will grow around 20 percent in the next decade!
 In addition to growing opportunities for MFTs, organizations such as the U.S. News and World Report have ranked MFT as the No. 20 occupation within the social sciences Specifically, within the state of Kansas, there are currently 170 MFTs employed in various settings, including positions within the local, state, and federal governments, educational and university settings, private practices, medical settings, and residential treatment facilities, among others.
 The mean salary for MFTs in Kansas is currently $53,590, which is slightly more than the national average!
-For further information on opportunities for MFTs within the state of Kansas, the Kansas Association for Marriage and Family Therapy’s website has a number of resources available that may be helpful to prospective MFTs.
+For further information on opportunities for MFTs within the state of Kansas, the Kansas Association for Marriage and Family Therapy’s Facebook page has a number of resources available that may be helpful to prospective MFTs.
 Read more about the KS MFT licensure requirements.

 Marriage and Family Therapists Salary in Kansas